wp-plugins/mb-sitemap-generator/readme.txt

 * Simple setup.
 * Works out of the box with all WordPress plugins.
 * Low computations costs for your webserver.

+= Technical Features =
+* Respects your robots.txt file (also the crawl-delay directive)
+* Adds PDF files to the sitemap

+= Upcoming Technical Features =
+* Support for noindex meta elements

 = Is the service free of charge? =
 Currently yes, but just during the beta phase.
 Afterwards the service costs about 1 Euro per 500 pages per month.
 The wordpress plugin itself is free of charge, but nearly useless without the external service.